intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 rather than aiming to communicate technical matters beyond the active work of the respective group.
-Further, the level of consensus implied or not implied by the liaison statement should be spelled out clearly in the liaison statement itself as this provides most clarity and avoids potential confusion.
+Further, the level of consensus implied or not implied by the liaison statement should be spelled out clearly in the liaison statement itself as this provides the most clarity and avoids potential confusion.

 ## Approval